mircealungu/mircea/thoughtstream.md

 **

 Plants are a slow-motion miracle.
-You put a little garlic in the ground, and then put water in there every now and then.
-Next thing you know, the one garlic has transformed into 12.
+You put a little garlic in the ground, pour water over it every now and then, and the next thing you know is that the one garlic has transformed into 12.

 **June 18**